 If you’re not driving, you can get to Bremerhaven easily by train.
-The Deutsche Bahn, Germany’s national train company, offers the so-called Ländertickets, the country tickets that are valid for one day in a specific federal country.
-Every federal country has its own and the cost varies from about 24 to 29 €uro.
+The Deutsche Bahn, Germany’s national train company, offers the so-called Ländertickets, the country tickets that are valid for one day in a specific federal state.
+Every federal state has its own and the cost varies from about 24 to 29 €uro.

 A child under 15 travels for free with two adults.